sunflowerdeath/webfonts-generator/README.md

 Specific codepoints for certain icons.
 Icons without codepoints will have codepoints incremented from `startCodepoint` skipping duplicates.

-### fontName, fixedWidth, centerHorizontally, normalize, fontHeight, round, descent
+### fontName, normalize, fontHeight, round, descent

 Options that are passed directly to [svgicons2svgfont](https://github.com/nfroidure/svgicons2svgfont).